jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

          SENDING:M851 Z-0.40
          echo:Z Offset -0.40

+8. Home all

+        G28
+9. Descend to .1mm

+        G0 Z0.1

+11.
-8. Run a test print (Something with a big flat bottom surface)
+12. Run a test print (Something with a big flat bottom surface)
-9. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
+13. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
-10. Raize Z by 10mm (To get your extruder out of the way)
+14. Raize Z by 10mm (To get your extruder out of the way)
-11. Set the bed temp to your preset (So you'll be ready for the next run
+15. Set the bed temp to your preset (So you'll be ready for the next run
-12. Remove the 1st layer and inspect the bottom
+16. Remove the 1st layer and inspect the bottom
    * You should have COMPLETE coverage on the 1st layer no gaps
    * Layer should be completely fused (doesn't separate along extrusion lines when pulled)
    * It's better to over be a little over extruded on the 1st layer then under extruded
  12. If the above failed add a correction of -0.05 (For our example -0.40 + -0.05 = -0.45)

           M851 Z-0.45
-13. Repeat the test and add corrections until it passes
+17. Repeat the test and add corrections until it passes
-14. Save offset to firmware
+18. Save offset to firmware
     1. Open Anduino IDE
     2. Edit configure.h